manuel3053/wt_music_playlist_2025/docs/src/sections/sequence_diagram.typ

   }),
   comment: [
-    The client request is redirected to the correct controller (AuthController) by the DispatcherServlet: the controller tries to save the user by calling userDAO.save() and if any kind of RuntimeException exceptio occurs (so SQLExceptions are also considered), a response is sent back with a 200 status.
-Otherwise the a response is sent back with a 500 status.
+    The client request is redirected to AuthController by DispatcherServlet: the controller tries to save the user by calling userDAO.save() and if any kind of RuntimeException exception occurs (so SQLExceptions are also considered), a response is sent back with a 200 status.
+Otherwise the response is sent back with a 500 status.
   ],
   comment_next_page_: false,
 )